How to Convert a Sprinkler Head to Drip Irrigation

 The first task will be to determine the sprinkler head to convert and then you will need to remove it.
 In most cases, you will need to dig down to the connection point of the sprinkler head in order to unscrew the head.
 The exception would be if the sprinkler head or flood bubbler was installed on a riser.
 If that is the case, you can just unscrew it from the riser if you're happy with the height of the riser.

 If not on a riser and/or you are not happy with the height, you will need to install a new riser at the required height.
-In most cases, the risers are ½” male pipe threads.
+In many cases, the risers are ½” male pipe threads.
 This is important to note as you will need to match this in order to convert or extend.
-Once you get your riser to the needed height, we offer many different options of conversion which are discussed below.
+Once you get your riser to the needed height, we offer many different options for conversion which are discussed below.

 Step 2 - Determine Water Requirements